YaronWittenstein/Yaronwittenstein/content/post/relearning-to-type/index.md

 <br/><br/>
 I may type faster now than I did with Colemak, and even if not it will happen in the future as one of the side-effects of using Colemak.

-Learning Colemak reminds me on the feelings after I had when picking up vim. vim as Colemak, had a steep learning curve, but once, I've overcame the initial bump, it was a huge productivity boost.
+Learning Colemak reminds me of the feelings after I had when picking up vim. vim as Colemak, had a steep learning curve, but once, I've overcome the initial bump, it was a huge productivity boost.
 <br/><br/>
 Besides that, relearning to type is a very rewarding challenge.
-It requires you to [unlearn][The Importance of Unlearning] the way you're used to type.
+It requires you to [unlearn][The Importance of Unlearning] the way you're used to typing.
 <br/><br/>
 Rewiring that part of the brain was nerve-wracking, frustrating, exhausting but eventually totally worth it.
-Our brains is flexible and has amazing abilities to adapt to changes.
+Our brain is flexible and has amazing abilities to adapt to changes.
 I really think that anyone should pick once in a while some challenges that will force their brain to stretch and transform.
 <br/><br/>
 If you suffer from [RSI][RSI], or looking for QWERTY alternatives you should consider [Colemak][Colemak]